NeueDarshan/simple_ConTeXt/README.md

 dictionary (so `example` as above).
 To quickly change between different versions of ConTeXt, you can use the [Quick Settings](#quick-settings) command.

-There are also some options to control how the builder functions and what output to report.
+There are also some options (you can check out the settings) to control how the builder functions and what output to report.

 ### PDFs